adamjanicki2/react-playground/README.md

 # React Playground

-Playground for writing dynamic react.
+A playground for developing quick React snippets